This is Part 2 of the Problems of a Contemporary Hajj series. To view Part 1 click here

 Pilgrim numbers in Mina were so great that some people in groups such as mine had no tent space to sleep in – due, in part, to an unscrupulous Hajj operator – and were forced to wander the alleyways whilst others slept.
 Lack of sleep confounds an already exhausting schedule.

-Photograph 4 – Satellite image of Mecca (Google Earth)
+Photograph 4 – Satellite image of Makkah (Google Earth)

 Finally, this satellite image indicates something remarkable with regards to the issue of swelling numbers: on the right side of this picture is Mina, visible as a large white mass of tents.
 At the top left of the picture is the white marble of the Holy Mosque (in which is the Ka’bah).
 Imagine then that every pilgrim living in the huge area of Mina (2.5-3.0 million pilgrims) has to go to the Ka’bah to make ṭawāf-al-ifadah and sa’ee within three days after the jamarāt, and then ṭawāf-ul-wida (the farewell ṭawāf) once more on leaving.
 The discrepancy in size, clearly visible, between Mina and the Holy Mosque (the capacity of which is around 1 million (21) when rammed together) is consistent with the suffocating crowds around the Ka’bah in the final days of Hajj.